 IBVTA: The Independent British Vape Trade Association.

-Kanthal Wire: A pliable Ion-Chromium-Alluminium alloy wire, commonly used in non TC coils as it has a very low TCR.
+Kanthal Wire: A pliable Ion-Chromium-Aluminium alloy wire, commonly used in non TC coils as it has a very low TCR.

-LED: at the tip of an e-cig there is an LED (Light Emitting Diode) which lights up to give the impression of the cigarette being alight – it makes it look a little more like a conventional, tobacco cigarette (or analogue).
-Sometimes the LED might flash or change colour to show the status of the battery e.g. whether it needs charging.
+LED: On a vape you will usually find an LED (Light Emitting Diode) which might flash or change colour to show the status of the battery e.g. whether it needs charging.

-Leaking: as the term suggests, this is when the e-liquid, e-solution or juice leaks from an overfilled atomiser or cartomiser.
+Leaking: as the term suggests, this is when the e-liquid leaks from an overfilled atomiser.
+It also can be caused by faulty seals, insufficient wicking (rebuildable decks) or the wrong e-liquid.
 Clearly, this can damage the heating element or battery.

 Lithium-Ion Battery: The type of rechargeable battery used in vape devices, either as external or built in cells.
 External variations include 18650s, 20700s and 21700s.

-Low resistance or LR: this is a reference to the ohm rating of the cartomiser or atomiser.
-The lower resistance usually makes the heating element get hotter more quickly and produce vapour faster – and sometimes in greater volume than a standard atomiser of cartomiser.
+Low resistance or LR: this is a reference to the ohm rating of the atomiser.
+The lower resistance usually makes the heating element get hotter more quickly and produce vapour faster – and sometimes in greater volume than a standard atomiser.

-Manual: (as opposed to automatic), this refers to the type of e-cig that has a button which needs to be pressed to turn on the heating element and pump liquid through the atomiser to make vapour.
-I might be a little more awkward to use than an automatic but it is less susceptible to leaking.
+Manual: (as opposed to auto), this refers to the type of e-cig that has a button which needs to be pressed to turn on the heating element to make vapour.

 Millilitres or ml: the amount of e-liquid, by volume, in any given capsule.